Programs and Partners

 Does WAR, Int’l pursue the prosecution of the trafficker?

-WAR, Int’l concentrates on caring for victims, leaving the prosecution of perpetrators in the able hands of those who have made that their mission.
+WAR, Int’l concentrates on caring for victims, leaving the prosecution of perpetrators in the capable hands of those who have made that their mission.
 If a survivor we are working with chooses to press charges against his or her trafficker, we and our partners provide emotional and practical support, helping with needed connections and coming alongside during the process.
 WAR, Int’l recognizes prosecution as an essential aspect of structural change, and we are grateful for the wonderful organizations (such as International Justice Mission) who excel at going after traffickers and bringing them to justice.
 The crucial work they do in this area enables us to focus on our mission of rescue, restoration, and empowerment for the victim.

 Is rescue enough?